 Welcome to Colorful Colorado greets every driver as they drive into the state.
 Each part of Colorado boasts beautiful landscapes and captivating scenic drives wind drivers through the jagged and rocky mountainous regions as well as the canyons of the Colorado Plateau.
 Be sure to plan your trip to provide ample time to enjoy the turnouts around every bend on scenic drives Colorado style.

-Million Dollar Highway is not one you will soon forget.
+The 45-minute drive to Silverton south along the Million Dollar Highway is not one you will soon forget.
 This magnificent portion of Hwy 550 was designed and built by Otto Mears in the 1880’s as a toll-road for not only ore-wagons, but for stagecoaches, and later cars, transporting people who just wanted to experience this dramatic drive.

 Plan a half-day to browse through Silverton’s shops and have lunch in one of their many restaurants.